Tracer dynamics in an interacting active bath: fluctuations and energy partition: Dynamical fluctuations: mean squared displacement and velocity

 A closed form expression for the above integral is hard to obtain, but we can solve it numerically and understand how the saturation value depends on the time-scales of the problem.
 It turns out that for a fixed activity, $v_s$ decreases with increase in $k$ (and with $\lambda$) when $\lambda$ (and respectively $k$) is kept fixed.
 This is an interesting feature of the active reservoir, which is in sharp contrast to equilibrium case (see~\ref{thermal_bath}), where stationary velocity fluctuations are governed solely by the temperature of the medium $k_BT/(2m)$ irrespective of the microscopic structure of the medium or the tracer medium interaction.
 This is shown in Fig.~\ref{fg:vsqrrd}(c).
 The dependence of $v_s^2$ on the activity $\tau$ shows more interesting features: $v_s^2$ has a non-monotonic behavior with $\tau$ for fixed $k$ and $\lambda$.
 The origin of this non-monotonicity lies purely in the active nature of the bath particles.
 It can be understood by looking at the statistical properties of the bath noise $f_M(t)$ [see Eq.~\eqref{fcorr}]: At very small $\tau$ $f_M(t)$ changes between $\pm v_0$ very fast, and the bath particles essentially behave like thermal particles at an effective temperature $\propto v_0^2\tau$.
 In fact, in this limit, Eq.~\eqref{eq_ke} reduces to,

-On the other hand, in the limit of infinite persistence $\tau\to\infty$, on the other hand, the bath oscillators are very persistent, and the velocities remain fixed at either of $\pm v_0$, causing the velocity fluctuations to be very small--- this accounts for the long $\tau$ decay.
+On the other hand, in the limit of infinite persistence $\tau\to\infty$, the bath oscillators are very persistent, and the velocities remain fixed at either of $\pm v_0$, causing the velocity fluctuations to be very small--- this accounts for the long $\tau$ decay.
 Since the integrand in Eq.~\eqref{eq_ke} is dominated by contribution from small $\omega$, the large $\tau$ limit cannot be immediately taken outside the integrand, unlike Eq.~\eqref{smalltau}.
 However, a numerical evaluation of the integral reveals a $\tau^{-1/2}$ decay in this regime.
 This is shown in Fig.~\ref{fg:vsqrrd}(a).
+For a fixed finite value of $\tau$, $v_s^2$ does not show any non-monotonicity in the $\lambda-k$ plane, and decreases monotonically with both $\lambda$ and $k$, as shown in Fig.~\ref{fg:vsqrrd} (d).